LLNL/UnifyFS/docs/assumptions.rst

       options. **need to add API options**

-    - UnifyFS also can be coupled with SymphonyFS_, high level I/O libraries, or a checkpoint library (VeloC_) to move data to PFS periodically.
+    - UnifyFS also can be coupled with SymphonyFS_, high level I/O libraries, or a checkpoint library like (SCR_) or (VeloC_) to move data to the PFS periodically.

     - UnifyFS can be used with checkpointing libraries like (SCR_) or (VeloC_), or with I/O libraries libraries like (HDF5_) to support shared files on burst buffers.

     - The UnifyFS file system will be empty at job start.
-User job must populate the file system manually or by using
+A user job must populate the file system manually or by using
       :ref:`unifyfs utility <unifyfs_utility_label>`.
       **need to add API options**